More on me at theblaze.com slash Buck Sexton, the Blaze where I'm a host on TV and radio.

 Dry your tears, my friends.

-You could say perhaps they've reached common sense cyber espionage reform, because they agree that they will not conduct economic espionage in cyberspace.
+You could say perhaps they've reached common sense cyber espionage reform because they agree that they will not conduct economic espionage in cyberspace.

-It leaves some options on the table.
+At least some options on the table.

-Uh this goes to show you that there are really no limits to the uh I don't know, is it naivete or is it just indifference, or does the president view this as worthwhile payback for all our imperialist transgressions over the years as America?
+This goes to show you that there are really no limits to the, I don't know, is it naivete or is it just indifference?

-Because uh this is not gonna work.
+Because this is not going to work.

-This is a place where you know the glass factories couldn't make glass, so why were they able to have at different points, weapon systems that mimicked our own?
+So why were they able to have at different points weapon systems that mimicked our own?

-You know, where did they get all that's right.
+You know, where did they get?

 There was a massive and sustained decades-long campaign of economic, military, and diplomatic espionage against the United States by the Soviet Union.

-It's a book that I think is out of print, but you can probably still get it if you can go online and look for it, I'm sure you can find copies.
+It's a book that I think is out of print, but you can probably still get it if you can go online and look for it.

-Uh the Metrokin archive or the KGB archivist buried the KGB archives.
+The Matrokin archive, or the KGB archivist buried the KGB archives.

 And when you read through this thing, if you're not somebody who's studied this period and not studied it from the sort of leftist, oh, well, you know, communism was a great system.

-Uh which you get from a lot of places, by the way, a lot of uh places of higher learning, a lot of campuses and universities.
+It just had a few kinks they failed to work out, but we should try it again, which you get from a lot of places, by the way, a lot of places of higher learning, a lot of campuses and universities.

-It's a G R U. I mean, it they change over time.
+I mean, they change over time.

 We know about the nuclear espionage, but there was a lot more than just that.

-You don't have to r have them in the Pentagon or in Langley or in the State Department.
+You don't have to have them in the Pentagon or in Langley or in the State Department.

 You can just do this from the privacy of your own home.

-See, this is also part of the complexity here.
+If you're some foreign government-backed hacker group, see, this is also part of the complexity here.

 Well, of course, that starts to get very difficult, doesn't it?